 So technically, yes, you are able to host a website from your home location.
 However, the process isn’t easy, and requires resources in terms of A) hardware and software, and B) always-on PSU and Internet connections.

 For a long time, many businesses viewed websites as a supplement to their marketing operations – a chance for digital exposure which performed no better or worse than, say, fliers and magazine advertisements.
-Over the years, however, the need of a website has rapidly shifted towards necessity.
+Over the years, however, the need for a website has rapidly shifted towards necessity.
 Websites are a business in their own right and represent the core of any organization’s digital presence, marketing, and customer outreach.

 How a customer perceives a company will often depend on their website, while negative impressions or anxieties can be similarly ameliorated by viewing a polished, professional webpage.
 Often times, a website trumps all over forms of exposure and, along with social media, can be considered the main point of contact with potential customers and a vital arena in which first impressions are molded and created.

 Websites are about creating identities.
 At least in terms of consumerism, we no longer exist in the physical world – retail is on the downfall and the tradition of relying on local companies is a thing of the past.
 Many of our interactions are over the virtual space, so it follows that our identities are made and exist in a similar way.